 Get Access to Latest Updates

 Group Discussion is the first step of selection after the CAT exam.
-Candidates are first formed into a group, where each group is given one or more topic each, and a specified time period to select and research about the topic.
+Candidates are first formed into a group, where each group is given one or more topics and a specified time period to select and research the topic.
 At the end of the research time, candidates are asked to mention their points and come up with a fruitful conversation or discussion between the group members and come to a conclusion at the end.

 Group Discussion is not just a process of talking and speaking out their opinion and thoughts.
-The reason why listening is important here is that some of the other members may make points that you can counter or add on to, thus, indicating to the judge in the group to take note of your abilities.
+The reason why listening is important here is that some of the other members may make points that you can counter or add to, thus, indicating to the judge in the group to take note of your abilities.